microsoft/commercial-marketplace-solutions/README.md

 ![Technical configuration](./media/technicalconfiguration.png)

-### Acquire an access token to call metering API
+## Acquire an access token to call metering API

 Use the AAD App registration details on the "Technical details" tab of the offer on Partner Center.
 You need to pass in the client secret in a safe way to be able to request a token for this app.
 Please see the [sample](https://github.com/arsenvlad/azure-managed-app-publisher-secret) demonstrating how you can extend a secret from a Key Vault managed by the publisher to another Key Vault deployed as a part of the managed application.

 Alternatively, you can use one of the client libraries [here](https://github.com/microsoft/commercial-marketplace-samples#clients-for-fulfillment-and-metering-apis).

-### What is this meter request for?
+## What is this meter request for?

 You can take one of the two methods for getting this.

 1. Get all of the information from the deployment directly.
 This is the same method as Option 1.
 You need to have a managed identity, that can access the managed resource group properties, or the **billingProperties** property of the managed application.
 2. Configure an AAD App registration and add it to the Authorizations list of the plan, with at least contributor level access.
 Get partial information from the deployment, with the Azure subscription Id, and the resource group.
 Use the configured AAD App to call Azure management API to get the "managedBy" property on the managed resource group and use resourceURI parameter to post the meter.

-First method is coverd in Option 1 discussion.
+First method is covered in Option 1 discussion.
 Let's look at how the second method works.

 I am assuming you already have a published (or in preview) managed app that has at least one VM in it, with RBAC configured so the managed identity it is running under has access to the managed resource group.
 [Please see this as an example](https://github.com/Ercenk/marketplacemanagedappwithmeters/blob/master/artifacts/user-assigned/mainTemplate.json#L250).